 4 Days in Seattle: Itinerary for a Perfect Trip

 If you’re looking for a perfect Northwest getaway, Seattle is the city for you.
-In this article, I outline an itinerary that will help make the most of your four days in Seattle.
+In this article, I outline an itinerary that will help you make the most of your four days in Seattle.

 With its vibrant neighborhoods and ample outdoor activities, Seattle offers something for everyone.
 But planning a trip to the Emerald City can be daunting—there’s so much to see and do!